Penal Code 266 PC - Enticing a Child to Prostitution

 Several California laws are related to PC 266 enticing a child into prostitution, such as contacting a minor to commit a felony and arranging a meeting with a minor for lewd purposes.
 Let's review them below.

-Penal Code 288 PC lewd acts with a minor makes it a felony crime to engage in lewd and lascivious acts with a child under 14.
+Penal Code 288 PC lewd acts with a minor make it a felony crime to engage in lewd and lascivious acts with a child under 14.

 Penal Code 288.2 PC sending harmful matter to seduce a minor makes it a crime to distribute any harmful material of a sexual nature to minors.